 Health issues

 Is a golden a good dog to buy?
-The answer depends on how reputable the breeder is, and on the health clearances from the puppy’s parents.
+The answer depends whether you’re working with reputable golden retriever breeders, and on the health clearances from the puppy’s parents.
 Insist on seeing the parents, and insist on viewing health certificates.

 Hip, heart, and eye health certificates aren’t a guarantee that health problems won’t arise.
 But it is vital to get one before you purchase a puppy and fall in love!